 Water makes & breaks this recipe.
 Too much will destroy the consistency of our khaman batter.
 But, on the other hand, too little will make a dry batter which will be annoying to eat.
 Hence, add water to make the batter of pouring consistently like cake.

-Tadka is a show stopper.
+Tadka is a show-stopper.
 Above all, without tempering, an Indian recipe is incomplete.
 I mean not every recipe but most of them.

-On the other hand, we have a variety of tempering style on hand.
+On the other hand, we have a variety of tempering styles on hand.
 For example, Punjabi tadka with a nutty flavour, In the same way, we have sesame seeds tadka for the Surti Khaman.
 So let’s go through it.